Laf111/WiiUFtpServer/README.md

 - This FTP server is limited to 1 unique client (more safer) and one unqiue transfer slot for up/download (fix deconnexion issues)

-- Use Ethernet connection if possible (Wii-U with Ethernet adapter & laptop connected with Ethernet 5)
+- Use Ethernet connection if possible (below : Wii-U with Ethernet adapter & laptop connected with Ethernet 5)

 <p align="center">
   <img src="Ethernet.png">